FINANCIAL AID RATE51%

 Admission Requirements & Details

-The admission details below may provide a better idea of the students NYU accepts.
+The admission details below may provide a better idea of the students NYTS accepts.
 The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted

 - Dual Credits

 - AP Course Credits

 Total enrollment at New York University is around 52,000 students.
 The student body is made up of 52% undergraduate students and 12% graduate students.

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 - Annual tuition is estimated to range between $51,000-$61,000 for both in-state and out-of-state students

 - Per unit charges are around $1,600 for part time students